cchurch/api-docs/source/includes/_api_aaa.md

 This allows a user to change their password directly while authenticated and also allows super users to change the password of the users they manage:

-  - While changing the own password, the current password needs to be provided as well (user id should be omitted)
+  - While changing the own password, the current password needs to be provided as well (User ID should be omitted)
-  - While changing the password of one of the managed users, only the new password is required (aside from the managed user's id)
+  - While changing the password of one of the managed users, only the new password is required (aside from the managed user's ID)

 > Request